htruong/hackable-consumer-hardware/README.md

 ## Adding a device/hack you know

-Please feel free to make pull requests :)
+If you think I miss any, please feel free to make pull requests :)

 To make it to this list, with a few exceptions, there are several rules-of-thumb: